Global Stocks Rise to Start the Week

 Global stocks climbed at the start of the week, after reassuring comments from Federal Reserve Chairman Jerome Powell and signals that the U.S. and China were nearing a currency deal that could pave the way for a resolution to their yearlong trade battle.

-The Stoxx Europe 600 rose 0.4% in the early minutes of trading, led higher by its basic resources and oil-and-gas sectors which climbed 0.6% each.
+The Stoxx Europe 600 rose 0.3% in morning trading, led higher by its basic resources sector, which climbed 0.8%, and its bank sector, which rose 0.7%.

+Commerzbank gained over 4% after The Wall Street Journal reported over the weekend that top executives at the lender and at rival Deutsche Bank had agreed to informal talks on a possible merger.

 Meanwhile, hopes were lifted that a U.S.-China trade could soon be reached after Beijing's top central banker said Sunday that China had agreed not to devalue its currency to support its exporters.

-The yuan's decline last year had raised concerns in Washington that China was pushing down its value to offset U.S. tariffs on Chinese products, and had been a key sticking point for U.S. trade negotiators.
+The yuan's decline in 2018 had raised concerns in Washington that China was pushing down its value to offset U.S. tariffs on Chinese products, and had been a key sticking point for U.S. trade negotiators.

 While the trade issue remained at the forefront of investors' concerns, Geoffrey Yu, head of the investment office at UBS Wealth Management, said some were beginning to see light at the end of the tunnel.